TrevorStubbs/learning-journal/401-dotnet/Reading/read-13.md

 - Can serve as a object-relational mapper (O/RM).
     - Allows developers to work with a db using .NET objects.
 #### The Model
-- A model is made up of the enitity classes and a context object that represents a session with the db.
+- A model is made up of the entity classes and a context object that represents a session with the db.
-    - A modle can be generated from an exisitng db.
+    - A model can be generated from an existing db.
 (EF Migrations)
 #### Querying
 - use LINQ
 #### Saving Data
 - [DBContext](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbcontext?view=entity-framework-6.2.0) base class has methods for saving

 ## User Secrets
-- User secrets is a sercure way of storing private user information.
+- User secrets is a secure way of storing private user information.
 (API keys, client secrets and connection strings.)
     - CSharp version of ENV?
 ### Enabling user secrets
 1. Right click on your project